Workplace communication is ever-evolving.

 Yes, it’s as simple as that.

-When teams invest time and energy in dealing with operational difficulties, they get distracted from the task or project itself.
+When teams invest time and energy in dealing with operational difficulties, they get distracted from the project itself.
 This causes inefficiencies in the process and makes them open to a bigger risk for the occurrence of errors.